-However, this is where the above technique comes in handy.
-When it requires nothing more than shoe glue, which can be found in most chain department stores, the fact that it takes no more than 10 minutes to repair and 24 hrs to cure makes it a low-cost repair for any favorite pair of shoes.
+However, this is where the above shoe repair tips come in handy.
+When it requires nothing more than shoe glue, which can be found in most chain department stores, the fact that it takes no more than 10 minutes to repair and 24 hrs to cure makes it a cheap shoe repair for any favorite pair of shoes.

-So next time your shoe soles come apart, try applying the above repair technique.
-Apart from saving you time from having to shop for new shoes and maybe spending money that you weren’t planning on spending it will feel good to fix your shoes with your own hands.
+So next time your shoe soles come apart, try applying the above shoe repair tips.
+Apart from saving you time from having to shop for new shoes and maybe spending money that you weren’t planning on spending, it will feel good to fix your shoes with your own hands.